cypress-io/cypress-documentation/source/api/commands/then.md

 `.then()` is modeled identically to the way Promises work in JavaScript.
 Whatever is returned from the callback function becomes the new subject and will flow into the next command (with the exception of `undefined`).

+Additionally, the last Cypress command in the callback function will be yielded as the new subject and flow into the next command if there is no `return`.

 When `undefined` is returned by the callback function, the subject will not be modified and will instead carry over to the next command.

 Just like Promises, you can return any compatible "thenable" (anything that has a `.then()` interface) and Cypress will wait for that to resolve before continuing forward through the chain of commands.